ZoneMinder/zoneminder.github.io/README.md

 To build the site locally, run `jekyll build`
 You can also have jekyll launch a local webserve with `jekyll serve`

+OSX Notes:
+You may need to do `bundle exec jekyll serve` if `jekyll serve` doesn't work

 If you would like to propose a change, please do the following: